astro-transients/tilepy/docs/guide/observation_scheduler.rst

 ==============================================

-The `tilepy.include` package provides core modules for scheduling, tiling computation, and visualization in the |TilePy| workflow.
+The `tilepy.include` package provides core modules for scheduling, tiling computation, and visualization in the |tilepy| workflow.
 It enables rapid follow-up observations, campaign configuration, and plotting for multi-messenger astronomy.

 Observatories
 =============

-The **Observatories** subpackage defines the main ground- and space-based facilities supported in the |TilePy| workflow, including location, field of view, and technical constraints for each telescope.
+The **Observatories** subpackage defines the main ground- and space-based facilities supported in the |tilepy| workflow, including location, field of view, and technical constraints for each telescope.

 .. automodapi:: tilepy.include.Observatories